deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 The simplest `default condition handler <../api/dff.pipeline.pipeline.actor#default_condition_handler>`__ just invokes the condition function and returns the result.

-Exceptions in condrition handler
+Exceptions in condition handler
 ================================

-If an exception occurs during this function execution, it will be reported during script validation stage (if any), otherwise it will be handeled on pipeline level, exception message will be printed to ``stdout`` and the actor service `state <../api/dff.pipeline.types#ComponentExecutionState>`__ will be set to ``FAILED``.
+If an exception occurs during this function execution, it will be reported during script validation stage (if any), otherwise it will be handled on pipeline level, exception message will be printed to ``stdout`` and the actor service `state <../api/dff.pipeline.types#ComponentExecutionState>`__ will be set to ``FAILED``.